IanCannonGA/GA-Project-1/readme.md

 \
     1.3 JS: Creation of virtual "reel" for CONSTANTS (random/final readouts of each reel-window, payout values for each reel element), STATE Variables (credits, wager, reel array), CACHED Elements (controls, displays, and SFX), EVENT Listeners (reset, lever, bet buttons), and FUNCTIONS (bet 1, bet max, reset, and lever-pull (which in turn passes reel-array to win-logic function)).\
 \
-    1.4 OTHERS: Image hosting - imgur.com; Images - free clip art and/or created/modified by me; Audio - samples from freesound.org\
+    1.4 OTHERS: Image hosting - imgur.com; Images - free clip art and/or created/modified by me using Photoshop; Audio - samples from freesound.org\
 \
 *2. Getting Started*\
 \